 - provide services that match the ones advertised.

-The ACL also requires you to uphold any warranties you state in the client agreement.
-For example, if you state that a client may ask for a refund, you will need to provide a refund when asked for.
+The ACL requires you to uphold any warranties you state in the client agreement.
+For example, if you state that a client may ask for a refund, you must provide a refund when requested.
 Therefore, you should be careful that you are capable of meeting any warranties you provide.
 Ideally, you should carefully draft these to ensure you do not give too much away.

 Key Takeaways